1995 Royal Air Force Nimrod MR2 crash: Aircraft

-The aircraft involved was XV239, a Nimrod MR.2 maritime patrol aircraft from RAF Kinloss.
-Operated by No. 120 Squadron, the aircraft was originally delivered to the RAF as an MR.1 in 1971, before being one of 35 Nimrod airframes selected for upgrade to MR.2 standard in the mid 1970s.
+The aircraft involved was XV239, a Nimrod MR.2 maritime patrol aircraft from the Royal Air Force in Kinloss, Scotland.
+Operated by No. 120 Squadron, the aircraft was originally delivered to the RAF as an MR.1 in 1971, before being upgraded to the MR.2 standard in the mid 1970s.

 Background

-On 23 August 1995, the aircraft and its crew had departed RAF Kinloss for Canada, where it was scheduled to take part in two separate air shows.
-On the 26 and 27 August, the aircraft had been displayed at the Shearwater International Air Show at CFB Shearwater in Nova Scotia.
-Following this, it transited to Toronto Pearson International Airport from where it would be based for display at the Canadian International Air Show (CIAS).
-The manoeuvres planned had been used to display the Nimrod for much of the previous twenty years, with the four and a half minute routine described as "relatively straightforward".
-The day prior to the CIAS display, the aircraft's captain, Flight Lieutenant Dom Gilbert, gave an interview in which he stated that the plan was to approach the limits of the aircraft's performance.
+On 23 August 1995, the aircraft and its crew had left Kinloss for Canada, where it was scheduled to take part in two separate air shows.
+On the 26 and 27 August, the aircraft participated in the Shearwater International Air Show at CFB Shearwater in Nova Scotia.
+Following this, it traveled to Toronto Pearson International Airport from where it would be based for the exhibition at the Canadian International Air Show (CIAS).
+Since the planned manoeuvres had been commonly performed in Nimrods for much of the previous twenty years, the four and a half minute routine described as "relatively straightforward".
+However, the day prior to the CIAS display, the aircraft's captain, Flight Lieutenant Dom Gilbert, stated in an interview that the plan was to approach the limits of the aircraft's performance.

 Crash details

 On 2 September, the aircraft left Pearson Airport on time for its planned display slot.
-The weather was classed as excellent, with a slight on-shore wind (the display was to take place offshore over Lake Ontario).
-Having completed safety checks, the aircraft was taken on the standard display sequence for the Nimrod, two circuits of the display line (the area where the viewing crowd was located) and two "dumb-bell" turns; the dumb-bell manoeuvre encompassed a turn away from the display line and climb to approximately 1,000 ft, followed by a turn in the opposite direction and descent back onto the display line.
-The circuits and first dumb-bell manouvre were successfully completed, followed by a slow fly-past with the undercarriage lowered.
-The aircraft then turned to starboard to begin the second dumb-bell turn - the undercarriage raised and the flaps set to allow the aircraft to climb at an attitude of 24°.
-As it reached the top of the climb, the airspeed fell to 122 knots as a result of the engines being powered back, before the aircraft banked and pointed downwards.
-Although the airspeed increased slightly, it was well below the recommended 150 knots for that part of the display, while the g-force load went to 1.6g.
-The low speed and g-loading led to a stall which saw the aircraft's nose drop to 18° below the horizon and it bank 85° to port.
-Despite full starboard aileron and full power being applied, the aircraft was too low by this point to recover and it hit the water.
-The impact caused the airframe to break up, with the seven crew on-board killed instantly.
+The exhibition was to take place offshore over Lake Ontario and the weather was classed as excellent with a slight on-shore wind.
+Having completed safety checks, the aircraft performed the standard display sequence for the Nimrod.
+The first manoeuvres were successfully completed, then aircraft then turned to the right to begin a climb at an attitude of 24°.
+Its engines were powered back and as it reached the top of its climb, its airspeed fell to 122 knots, well below the recommended 150 knots for that part of the manoeuvre.
+Its the g-force load also went to 1.6g.
+The low speed and the g-loading led to a stall and the aircraft banked and pointed downwards.
+The aircraft was too low at this point to recover and it hit the water.
+The impact caused the airframe to break up, killing the seven crew on-board instantly.